Companies Using Flutter to Build Their Products in 2022

 Flutter: Good Choice for Cross-Platform App Development

-The article features only a handful of apps built with Flutter.
+The article features only a handful Flutter app examples.
 Check out Flutter’s official showcase for more.
 Flutter is a great choice for building visually attractive iOS and Android apps from a single codebase.
 And if you want your product to be available for other platforms, you can also use the same codebase for websites or Windows, Mac, and Linux apps.

 You may also like